Study abroad aid

-Yes, financial aid is available for most students who qualify for study abroad programs.
+Financial aid is available for most students who qualify for study abroad programs.
 You must comply with the general eligibility requirements and the credit requirements for financial aid awards.

-If you already receive financial aid, you can use most of your UMD financial aid awards toward studying abroad; however, you must still complete the procedures outlined here.
+If you already receive financial aid, you can use most of your UMD financial aid toward studying abroad; however, you must still complete the procedures outlined here.
 If you have not received financial aid in the past, you should consider applying as soon as you decide you want to study abroad.

 Complete a Free Application for Federal Student Aid (FAFSA).
 If you have already submitted a FAFSA for the same academic year you intend to study abroad, do not complete another one.

-Once you have applied and are accepted into a study abroad program, UMD Study Abroad will inform the Office of Financial Aid of the anticipated cost of your chosen study abroad program.
+Once you have applied and are accepted into a study abroad program, UMD Study Abroad will inform the Office of Financial Aid and Scholarships of the anticipated cost of your chosen study abroad program.
 If your program cost is estimated to be more than the cost to attend UMD, you may be eligible for additional financial aid funds to help cover your expenses.
 If your program is lower than your current cost to attend UMD, your financial aid will be reduced.
 Additional financial aid is generally awarded in the form of loans, such as Federal Direct Subsidized, Unsubsidized and Parent PLUS Loans, or private loans.
-Grants and University scholarships administered by the Office of Financial Aid are not increased for your study abroad session.
+Grants and University scholarships administered by the Office of Financial Aid and Scholarships are not increased for your study abroad session.
 Most students’ federal and state financial aid is not enough to cover study abroad expenses.
 Many students use private bank loans to supplement their financial resources.
 You can refer to our Private Education Loan section for information on loans through private lenders.

 The University of Minnesota offers scholarships specifically for study abroad.
 Other scholarships and funding are also available.
 Information can be found at UMD Study Abroad Scholarships.

-While you study abroad, you are not eligible to receive work study during the semester(s) you are away.
+While you study abroad, you are not eligible to receive work-study during the semester(s) you are away.
 However, you may request that other aid, usually a loan, replace your work-study.

 Everyone, regardless of the state of residence, is charged the same program fee for their study abroad program.
-If you are currently receiving reciprocity and you will be abroad for a full academic year (fall and spring semesters), you must re-apply for reciprocity when you return from your study abroad program.
+If you are currently receiving reciprocity and you will be abroad for a full academic year (fall and spring semesters), you must reapply for reciprocity when you return from your study abroad program.
 If you will be abroad for only one semester, you do not need to reapply for reciprocity when you return.

-To be eligible for financial aid, you must meet the standards set forth in the University of Minnesota Duluth Financial Aid Policy on Satisfactory Academic Progress.
+To be eligible for financial aid, you must meet the standards set forth in the University of Minnesota Duluth financial aid policy on satisfactory academic progress.

 This policy is determined by federal and state guidelines and includes a variety of grants, loans, and scholarships sponsored by federal and state programs and the University of Minnesota, as well as many private loans.